Turkey’s Recep Erdoğan Outraged By Donald Trump’s ‘Don’t Be A Fool!’ Letter, Tells Trump ‘We Will Not Forget’

 Later in the short letter, which was posted on Twitter by Fox Business host Trish Regan, Trump warns Erdoğan that he will be remembered by history as “the devil if good things don’t happen.”

-Trump then tells the Turkish leader, “Don’t be a tough guy.
+“Don’t be a tough guy.
 Don’t be a fool!”
+Trumps then tells the Turkish leader.
 He signs off by telling Erdoğan, “I will call you later.”

 Also on Friday, Trump claimed that he had spoked with Erdoğan on the phone and that the U.S. was “doing very well” with Turkey.
 He also described Erdoğan as a “friend.”